openmiblab/iBEAt-fatwater/README.md

 conda activate fatwater
 ```

-In theory the complete pipeline can be run in one go from the terminal, using the top-level function `pipeline.py` and paths to data and build folders as arguments:
+In theory the complete pipeline can be run in one go from the terminal, using the top-level function `pipeline.py` and paths to archive and build folders as arguments:

 ```bash
 python src/pipeline.py --archive=path/to/archive --build=path/to/output